Roundup

 Value selling and ROI tools for SEs: Ecosystems, Mediafly, and Cuvama reviewed.
 Build business cases that close deals.

 Enterprise buyers need financial justification.
-Value selling tools help SEs build business cases, ROI models, and cost-of-inaction analyses that get deals approved at the executive level.
+A value selling tool helps SEs build business cases, ROI models, and cost-of-inaction analyses that get deals approved at the executive level.
 This category is small but critical for teams selling $50K+ ACV deals.
+The three vendors below cover the practical range of options: Ecosystems for CFO-grade business cases, Mediafly for combined content and value, and Cuvama for discovery-led pain quantification.

 Rankings